thunderPumaFalconBird/VidarVoyager/README.md

 Please follow the libgdx setup guide to import and edit the Desktop Launcher build and run configuration https://libgdx.com/wiki/start/import-and-running

-The build should look like this when you are done
+The build should look like this when you are done.

 ![alt text](https://github.com/thunderPumaFalconBird/VidarVoyager/blob/master/BuildConfig.png?raw=true)